badershafiq/cc-time-tracking/README.md

 The solution works well and managers are happy to be able to see their users submissions.
 After some time, managers are starting to doubt how long users take to complete the tasks.
-Instead of relying on the users to report how long it took, they want to see the numbers on the platform when the users sit down with their managers.
+Instead of relying on the users to report them how long it took they want to see the numbers on the platform, when users sit down with their managers.

 ## Goal
-Implement an MVP that, after submitting a task, shows how long a user has been actively working on in.
+Implement an MVP that, after submitting a task, shows how long a user has been actively working on it.
 Users will go through their submission with the manager, who wants to see the submission and the time it took to complete.
 Users work on tasks in multiple sessions: When the user takes a pause working on a task and comes back later, a new session starts.

+Add information to the task submission screen that shows in seconds:
+- How long did it take the user to submit the task?
+- In how many sessions did the user work on the task?
+- How long was the user's average session for this task?

-Add another screen that shows time statistics:
+Add another screen that shows time statistics in seconds:
 - How long has the user been working in total?
 - On average, how long did it take the user to submit a task?
 - How long is the user's average session?